Towson University: Towson Tiger

 Before the 1960s, the name of the sports teams at Towson were known as the "Towson College Knights".
 Towson student John Schuerholz pushed for a new mascot, and the tiger was officially adopted in 1962.
 Schuerholz later became general manager and then president of the Atlanta Braves.
 The university's present baseball complex is named in his honor.

 According to school newspaper The Towerlight, when the Student Government Association first bought the tiger statue that sits outside Cook Library in 1996, the organization hoped to boost school spirit.
 Instead, it became subject to vandalism and disrepair.
 In March 2006, after several acts of vandalism, the statue was completely removed from in front of the library.

 In September 2006, the Towerlight reported that a new bronze tiger statue had been unveiled as the centerpiece of the university's "Capital Campaign" to raise $50 million.
 The primary difference between the new statue and previous one is that the new one is made of bronze and all of the legs are on the ground and the tail is wrapped around its legs rather than raised, so it won't get damaged by vandals.

 The new statue is outside Stephens Hall and was unveiled on February 8, 2007, where Caret said it would be "visible to passersby on York Road as well as students".

 Traditions

 Tigerfest

 Tigerfest is TU's annual spring festival that features interactive activities for students, as well as live musical entertainment.
 Tigerfest, which is also open to the public (not just TU students), occurs in late April and was held in Johnny Unitas Stadium for most of the event's history.
-Starting in 2014, the event was moved to Towson's brand new basketball arena, SECU Arena.
+Starting in 2014, the event was moved to Towson's brand new basketball arena, TU Arena.
 Also beginning in 2014 was the festival being held over two days.
 Day one features events and games on campus, while day two is centered around a concert.
-Artists such as Third Eye Blind, Dashboard Confessional, Krewella, Kid Cudi, The Used, and Yellowcard have appeared at Tigerfest in the past.
+Artists such as Lil Yachty, Playboi Carti, Krewella, Kid Cudi, The Used, and Yellowcard have appeared at Tigerfest in the past.